BIATeam/BIADocs/docs/30-DeveloperGuide/40-Back/10-PresentationApiProject.md

 ---

 # Presentation API project
+If you do not use a BIACompany file you should create 5 settings files :
+  - appsettings.Development.json (in DeployDB project)
+  - appsettings.Development.json and bianetconfig.Development.json (in Presentation.Api project)
+  - appsettings.Development.json and bianetconfig.Development.json (in WorkerService project)
+You can copy the exemple files provide to begin.
+But you certainly have to adapt them to you network in soon future.

 You have 2 alternatives:
 * use IIS express
   * advantage : faster to configurate
 * use IIS
   * advantage : no need to run visual studio each time

 ## Prepare the Presentation WebApi (for iis express):
 1. Compile the solution
 - Set Presentation Api as startup project